SkillpTm/SkillpTm/README.md

 ### Hello there 👋

 - 🤮 For some reason GitHub chooses a basic indentation on this file of 2 spaces and fankly I'm disgusted.
-- 🔒 All my repos are private, because I'm shit and ashammed of them.
-That's the TL;DR
 - 🤖 I made Somi#6418 with Python using the [Nextcord API wrapper](https://docs.nextcord.dev/en/stable/)
 - 🤦‍♂️ Currently I dabble in Rust and write unholy code there